Compact Web Language (COWEL)

 In EBNF grammar, an escape is constructed like:

-escape = "", escapable | "", line-terminator; escapable = "{" | "}" | "[" | "]" | "(" | ")" | "," | "." | "=" | "!" | '"' | "#" | "$" | "%" | "&" | "'" | "*" | "+" | "/" | ";" | "<" | ">" | "?" | "@" | "^" | "|" | "~" | "-" | " " | TAB | VT ; line-terminator = LF | CR, LF | CR (* Ambiguities are resolved in favor of a single CRLF line-terminator, instead of two CR and LF line-terminators *);
+escape = "\", escapable-char | "\", line-terminator; escapable-char = "{" | "}" | "[" | "]" | "(" | ")" | "," | "." | "=" | "!" | '"' | "#" | "$" | "%" | "&" | "'" | "*" | "+" | "/" | ";" | "<" | ">" | "?" | "@" | "^" | "|" | "~" | "-" | " " | TAB | VT ; line-terminator = LF | CR, LF | CR (* unless the next character is LF *);

 If there is an ambiguity between a CRLF escape and a simple U+000D CARRIAGE RETURN escape, this ambiguity is resolved in favor of a CRLF escape.